Our Research

 Successful applicants will have their summaries published on the Peaches Womb Cancer Trust website and also on our social media channels.

-Recipients of Peaches bursaries so far
+Previous recipients of Peaches bursaries

 Dr Mark Brincat

-Mark is an Obstetrics and Gynaecology trainee, currently working at the Royal London Hospital in the Gynaecology Oncology department.
-His research, titled “Mismatch repair protein expression defects in endometrioid endometrial adenocarcinoma” was presented at the RCOG Annual Academic Meeting in February 2021.
 This work, undertaken during Mark’s Master of Science in Oncology degree at Newcastle University, looked for mismatch repair defects (gene changes) in womb cancers.
 Finding defective expression of mismatch repair proteins impacts on what type of treatment women can have and also has significant consequences for the patient’s children and relatives, as these tumour gene changes may represent a familial genetic susceptibility to gynaecological cancer (Lynch syndrome).
-This research was the driving force behind several clinical improvement projects that benefit both womb cancer patients and their loved ones, which we felt tied in very nicely with our aims at Peaches.
+This research was the driving force behind several clinical improvement projects that benefit both womb cancer patients and their loved ones.

 Miss Olivia Jones